-When a Sociopath stares, it’s known as giving people “The Look”.
-It’s a true psychological predictor of Anti-Social tendencies, known as the “Sociopathic Stare” in self help and academic themed psychology circles.
+When a Sociopath stares, it is known as giving people “The Look”.
+It’s a true psychological predictor of Anti-Social tendencies, known as the “Sociopathic Stare” in self-help and academic themed psychology circles.

 All people with traits of Anti-Social Personality Disorder tend to give other people the look or sociopathic stare for a variety of reasons but in most cases, it’s typically related to asserting their predatory nature as self-perceived pack animals.

 But only those who intellectually or physically consider themselves to be dominant tend to make the predatory stare a psychic calling card of sorts while compulsively striving to enmesh with prey.

 The more Alpha the person, the more likely they are to pull “50 Shades of Gray” Alpha sub-dom routines when posturing socially or professionally on any given day.

 Sometimes people call the look making “snake eyes”, reporting the slight sneer coupled with a hint of glare, while other tend to describe it as more of a “shark look” or “reptilian gaze”.

 Whatever the case, if you spot someone making the face at you or while looking at another person, understand what you have seen is more than likely the telltale hallmark of a person with an Anti-Social Personality Disorder — a person to be socially avoided if at all possible to avoid being targeted to suffer their wrath someday.